Paying for Long Term Home Care

 Since we know that the baby boomer bubble will be needing increasing amounts of care in the near future, what can or should the government do?
 There is not enough government money to provide for the care that most people actually need.
 In-home care is the preferred solution for almost everyone.
 It is the least expensive since people continue to live in their own homes.
 Unfortunately in the future, it will become increasingly unaffordable as both minimum wage and government regulations increase.
 This will lead to fewer people being able to afford in-home care.

 Technological improvements will help improve elder care with people being able to live independently more safely in their homes.
 Because humans aren’t machines and every ones’ situation is different, it is unlikely that technology will be able to solve much of this issue.
-Everyone has different needs, personalities, histories and requirements.
+Everyone has different needs, personalities, histories, and requirements.
 Technology is mostly a one size fits all solution.

-The government needs a private – public partnership that is courageous and imaginative and non-partisan.
+The government needs a private-public partnership that is courageous and imaginative and non-partisan.
 Any solution should be on a sliding scale whereby those with greater means get fewer benefits.
 Medicare will need to pick up more of the cost of home care since keeping people at home is always going to be cheaper for those who are reasonably independent and wish to remain that way.

 The inefficiencies of distance and the benefits of cluster care.

 If caregivers have all their patients in a small geographic area, they can visit many more people in a typical shift.
 Labor cost is what makes home care so expensive and travel time is a key factor.
 Most people living independently need only a few hours of services daily.
 A caregiver should be able to spend an hour with a client and walk next door to the next client rather than getting in the car and driving across town.
-If their clients are spread out they spend most of time traveling and not helping the clients.
+If their clients are spread out they spend most of their time traveling and not helping the clients.
 Community living is the most efficient way of making this happen.
 The government could incentivize this type a living arrangement through tax incentives etc.

 There are many retirement communities all over the country however the home care that is available is very expensive.
 Medicare available for home care could be viable if cluster care was available hence having the government incentivize cluster living.

 Most of us Americans will be reliant on the government helping fund some part of our long term care and it really doesn’t look like this be likely unless long term strategies are put in place.
-Most Americans will be affected and likely believe that it is the responsibility of the state or federal government to ensure that we all have access to long term home care especially since the majority of us have been paying into the fund for our entire working lives.
+Most Americans will be affected and likely believe that it is the responsibility of the state or federal government to ensure that we all have access to long-term home care especially since the majority of us have been paying into the fund for our entire working lives.